joshh2201/knight-moves/README.md

 # Knight's Shortest Path Finder

 Hey there!
 Welcome to the Knight Moves project.
-This little web application is built with JavaScript, HTML, and CSS.
+This simple web application is built with JavaScript, HTML, and CSS.
 It's a fun project that computes and displays the shortest path between two squares on a chessboard using a knight's movements.

 ## How It Works